nasserhadim/prizeversity/README.md

 # SSH in as root or sudo user
 apt update && apt upgrade -y

-# 1.1  Add a swap file (Unnecessary but keeps the box alive on rare RAM spikes)
-fallocate -l 2G /swap.img
-chmod 600 /swap.img
-mkswap /swap.img
-swapon /swap.img
-echo '/swap.img none swap sw 0 0' >> /etc/fstab

-# 1.2  Raise file-descriptor limits (File descriptors are used for pretty much anything that reads or writes, io devices, pipes, sockets etc. Typically you modify this ulimit when using web servers.
+# 1.1  Raise file-descriptor limits (File descriptors are used for pretty much anything that reads or writes, io devices, pipes, sockets etc. Typically you modify this ulimit when using web servers.
 128,000 open files will only consume around 128MB of system RAM.
 That shouldn't be much of a problem on a modern system with many GB of system RAM.
 WebSockets consume memory per connection and file descriptors, but they aren't heavy on CPU.
 For 100-150 concurrent users, 150 WebSocket connections aren’t demanding, just around 10 MB memory.)
 echo '* soft nofile 65535' >> /etc/security/limits.conf
 echo '* hard nofile 65535' >> /etc/security/limits.conf
 echo 'fs.file-max = 128000' >> /etc/sysctl.conf
 sysctl -p                       # reload kernel params

-# 1.3  Basic firewall (Unless already setup from the UI; NO need to open port 27017 because the app and DB share the same box.)
+# 1.2  Basic firewall (Unless already setup from the UI; NO need to open port 27017 because the app and DB share the same box.)
 ufw default deny incoming
 ufw default allow outgoing
 ufw allow 22/tcp comment "SSH"